How Do Driver Violation Points Affect Your Insurance Rates?

 - Rhode Island

-One of the biggest questions you might have is: How does this all affect your car insurance rates?
+One of the biggest questions you might have is: How do points and infractions affect your car insurance rates?
 For the most part, insurance companies don’t pay attention to the point systems and point total used by state DMVs.
 Instead, they rely on their own point system or use the guidelines set up by the Insurance Services Office (ISO).

-The only way to achieve point reduction is through the passage of time.
+The most common way to get rid of points is through the passage of time.
 Depending on the violation, driver violation points fall off your record after two to three years for lesser violations and up to 10 years for a more serious violation or conviction.
-In many states, the points you get in one state can follow you to another state if you move.

 Fortunately, when your auto insurance rates go up because of too many driver violation points, you have some options for reducing the cost of your insurance.
 Here are a few: